 SurfBouncer Personal VPN will encrypt your data connection so that your ISP cannot see what web sites you are going to.
 That, effectively stops your ISP from profiling you.

 When you go to a web page or a search engine, they will see our IP address, not yours.
 Therefore, they cannot determine who you are or, if you have been there before, by IP address.
 Our IP addresses are assigned randomly and changed frequently.
-This fact, coupled with the large number of people showing the same address, makes it impossible for a web site to know who you are by your IP address.
+This fact, coupled with the large number of people showing the same address, makes it impossible for a web site to know who you are by your IP address alone.

 However, you have to take steps to insure this security is not bypassed via other means: